jacksonrwoodard/HouseHealthMonitoring/Reports/Experimentation/Experimentation.md

 ### Flood
 #### Constraint 1 and 2 - Sensor shall be able to detect if at least one inch of water is present in a room and Sensors shall be able to detect water levels at various depths.
--Experimental Design: To test these contrtaints, the sensor was measured at marked at different points and put into water.
+-Experimental Design: To test these contrtaints, the sensor was measured with a ruler and marked at .5, 1, and 1.5 inches and put into a container of water that had a depth of 1.5 inches.
 ![IMG_0071](https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/143025461/11550488-0c36-4eae-81e0-ade09d2bcd29)
 ![IMG_0072](https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/143025461/a2cb8d4e-ad85-43e8-bdf1-c5aa51d462ed)